jaybuie1969/led/README.md

 This LED project handler was designed in a Windows environment and intended to be invoked through the let.bat batch file

-For example, the command "led quarterwave -l 300" will execute the project located in the .\quarterwave\main.py Python script, passing in the "-l 300" command-line parameter
+For example, the command "led quarterwave -l 300" will execute the project defined in the .\quarterwave\main.py Python script, passing in the "-l 300" command-line parameter

 Any of the projects that have been built so far will serve as an excellent reference for building any new desired projects